Do You Suffer from Severe Anxiety? | It's Probably Due to Overthinking

 Are you afflicted by the anxiety and anguish of constant worrying?
 Do you fret about the future and feel uncertain about how your life will play out?
 Are you a prisoner bound by the insecurities in your own mind?
 If so, try your best not to worry (pun intended).
 If you are a neurotic worrier, it's most likely due to overthinking.

 While it's true that every person overthinks things every once in awhile, there are some of us who can't help but engage in neurotic and excessive overthinking.
-Folks like us suffer from waves of creeping thoughts that crash against our psyche leaving us mentally and emotionally battered.
+People like us suffer from waves of creeping thoughts that crash against our psyche leaving us mentally and emotionally battered.
 Experts distinguish this mental condition into two thought patterns: ruminating and worrying.

 Ruminating, As the title suggests, is when a person regularly rehashes the negativity of their past within their mind.
 Examples include: